Capitol rioter who posed with feet on Nancy Pelosi's desk found guilty

 His crimes include obstruction of an official proceeding, entering and remaining in a restricted building or grounds with a deadly weapon, and theft of government property.

-The Barnett trial has been has been one of the most high-profile to stem from the 6 January 2021 attack on Congress.
+The Barnett trial has been one of the most high-profile to stem from the 6 January 2021 attack on Congress.
 More than 940 people have been charged with federal crimes related to breach and nearly 500 have pleaded guilty so far.

 Prosecutors argued that Barnett, 62, came to Washington DC from his home in Arkansas - over 1,000 miles away (1,600km) - prepared for violence.